2000 Arizona Democratic presidential primary

-In March 2000 the Arizona Democratic Party ran its Presidential Primary over the internet using the private company votation.com.
+In March 2000 the Arizona Democratic Party ran its Presidential Primary over the internet using the private company Election.com.
 The announcement received significant press coverage around the world, covered in virtually every country and medium as a test of whether internet voting could actually work in a statewide election.

 Voting Rights Act lawsuits

 Several attempts were made to stop the election, including a lawsuit instigated by the Virginia-based Voting Integrity Project, which claimed that Internet voting would disadvantage African Americans, Latinos, and Native Americans, all protected classes under the Voting Rights Act.
 The Voting Integrity Project, along with two African American and two Hispanic plaintiffs, claimed that by allowing Internet voting, minority groups, which at that time had less access to the internet, would have their collective voting power proportionately reduced.
 The plaintiff's sought an injunction to stop the election.
 The lawsuit, along with other factors, was depleting the resources of the Arizona Democratic Party.
 The court had to determine if the voting rights act applied, since this election was being conducted by the Democratic Party itself, not the state or country government; the plaintiff's argued it was.
 The court also had to decide if the election was unfairly diluting the minority vote, given the plaintiffs' claims that whites were more likely to vote over the internet than non-whites.
 Several organizations filed amicus briefs in support of the Democratic Party and the Internet election, including the Benjamin E. Mayes National Education Resource Center, the Center of Government Studies, and Professor Charles Nesson of Harvard Law School.
 On March 2, 2000 Judge Paul G. Rosenblatt, of the United States District Court in Phoenix, issued its decision.
 While the court agreed with the plaintiffs that this was a public election, it also noted in its decision that there were other ways to vote, including absentee ballot by mail, and voting at polling places, and thus there was no basis to stop the election.
 The court denied the request for an injunction to stop the election.